raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

     </p>
 ```

-The `id` is a name you give to **identify** this particular element.
-No two elements on a page should ever have the same `id`.
+The `id` is a name you give a particular element to **identify** it.
+No two elements on a page should ever have the same `id`!

-+ Now go to your stylesheet and add the following code
++ Now go to your style sheet and add the following code:

 ```css
     #myCoolText {